 If someone is shorter than you and he’s using a particular stance, and he’s trying to get you to use the same stance, it may not be for you.
 His height, arm span, the length of his legs, and body type will play a major role in what stance he’s using.

 Your arms may be longer, you could be taller, and your physical traits will most likely be different.
 So his stance will probably not work for you.

 Even though there are differences among fighters’ stances, there are similarities among Muay Thai stances.

-These similarities include fighters having balanced structure, hands should always be up during offensive and defense techniques, their heads should be tilted downwards slightly, shoulders should be up for chin protection, and the eyes being focused on the opponent’s chest to watch for upper and lower body movements for when he strikes.
+These similarities include fighters having balanced structure, hands always being up during offensive and defense techniques, their heads tilted downwards slightly, shoulders up for chin protection, and the eyes being focused on the opponent’s chest to watch for upper and lower body movements for when he strikes.

 Related article: What gear do I need?

 We went over the fact that there are similarities between stances that all fighters should pose even though there are many different types of stances.

 These similarities can be found within the key points below.